mobilecoinfoundation/mcips/text/0049-network-ids.md

 # Summary
 [summary]: #summary

-Each running mobilecoin consensus network will be started with a string, the "network id".
+Each running MobileCoin consensus network will be started with a string, the "network id".

 Clients which make requests to consensus **may** pass the expected network id with their request.
 If this doesn't match the server, an error is returned, which includes the server-side network id in the response.